-- 2.1 North Norfolk District Council is situated in the County of Norfolk, which contains seven District Councils in total.
+- North Norfolk District Council is situated in the County of Norfolk, which 2.1 contains seven District Councils in total.
 The Council area has a population of approximately 105,000 covering an area of 400 square miles making it one of the smaller districts in Norfolk.
 The Council's area is mainly rural/coastal and has 5 market towns.
 Licences that can be issued under the Gambling Act 2005 in North Norfolk District Council's areas relate to, for example, betting shops, permitting gambling machines in licenced premises, family entertainment centres, adult gaming centres, bingo venues, and racetracks. - 2.2 The mainstays of North Norfolk's economies are tourism, agriculture and service industries.
-The majority of these sectors have suffered decline in employment and are prone to cyclical and seasonal variations. - Licensing authorities are required by the Act to publish a statement of the principles which they propose to apply when exercising their functions.
+The majority of these sectors have suffered decline in employment and are prone to cyclical and seasonal variations. - 2.3 Licensing authorities are required by the Act to publish a statement of the principles which they propose to apply when exercising their functions.
 This statement must be published at least every three years.
 The statement must also be reviewed from "time to time" and any amended parts reconsulted upon.
 The statement must be then re-published.
 The Council's first gambling policy was adopted on 1st November 2006.

-- 2.4 North Norfolk District Council will consult widely upon this statement of principles before finalising and publishing.
-A list of persons who have been consulted is provided in Annex 1. - 2.5 The Act requires that the following parties are consulted by licensing authorities: - The Chief Officer of Police - One or more persons who appear to the authority to represent the interests of persons carrying on gambling businesses in the authority's area - One or more persons who appear to the authority to represent the interests of persons who are likely to be affected by the exercise of the authority's functions under the Act
+- 2.4 North Norfolk District Counc principles before finalising an consulted is provided in Ann - 2.5 The Act requires that the foll licensing authorities: - The Chief Officer of Po - One or more persons the interests of person authority's area - One or more persons interests of persons w the authority's functio

-Our consultation took place between the 5 July 2018 and 3 September 2018 and followed HM Government Consultation Principles (published 2018), which is available at; www.gov.uk/government/publications/consultationprinciples-guidance
+Our consultation took place betwee and followed HM Government Cons which is available at; www.gov.uk/g consultationprinciples-guidance